-Rule 8.137 - Requirement that self-represented litigants use APP-014 Commentator Comment Committee Response attorneys would not face the same burden.
-For all of the reasons stated above, PAF would prefer that APP- 014 be either a required form for all litigants or an optional form for all litigants.
+Rule 8.137 - Requirement that self-represented litigants use APP-014 Commentator Comment Committee Response statements.
+PAF does not, however, see sufficient reason for denying self-represented litigants the same flexibility afforded to litigants with attorneys.
+Finally, the proposal suggests that for good cause, the court may permit a self-represented litigant to file a proposed statement of appeal that is not on form APP-014.
+It is unclear, however, what this process would look like.
+Would the self-represented litigant make a specific motion to the court?
+Would the court determine good cause on its own motion?
+What factors would the court use in determining good cause?
+Neither Rule 8.137 nor APP-014 explain how this process would operate.
+This may unintentionally create a new and burdensome process for self-represented litigants.
+Litigants who have attorneys would not face the same burden.
+For all of the reasons stated above, PAF would prefer that APP-014 be either a required form for all litigants or an optional form for all litigants.
 Court of Appeal, 2nd Appellate District By Thomas Kalay Managing Attorney There is a concern that Form APP-104 is far too complicated for a self-represented litigant.
 For that reason, use of this form by a self-represented litigant should be only at the option of such a litigant.
 This would require an amendment of subdivision (c)(2).
-PLEASE SEE DISCUSSION IN STAFF MEMO
+Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.